Studienstiftung

 The Studienstiftung, like 12 other scholarship foundations (Begabtenförderungswerk), is funded by the German Federal Ministry of Education and Research, with funds from the federal government, the German federal states and local authorities, numerous foundations and businesses as well as numerous private donors.
-In 2015, the Studienstiftung's budget was over €103 million.
-Between 1925 and 2015, it has supported over 65,000 students and doctoral candidates; as of 2024, it had over 60,000 alumni worldwide.
+In 2023, the Studienstiftung's budget was over €126 million.
+Between 1925 and 2024, it has supported over 100,000 students and doctoral candidates; as of 2024, it had over 84,000 alumni worldwide.

 The selection process is extremely rigorous and only those students who show outstanding academic and personal promise are chosen.
 The Studienstiftung awards scholarships to fewer than 0.5% of German students.
-It is often referred to as Germany's "secret elite university".
+It is sometimes referred to as Germany's "secret elite university".

+History

 Initially founded in Dresden in 1925 as a department of the Deutsche Studentenschaft, an amalgamation of German student committees, the Studienstiftung des deutschen Volkes was dissolved in 1934 under National Socialism and replaced by the "Reichsförderung", a department of the newly founded Reichsstudentenwerk.
 The Studienstiftung des deutschen Volkes was newly formed as a registered association in Cologne in 1948.